krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/fastify/fastify.md

 12. For `204` status code response could be empty.
 Just call `reply.send()` without parameters is fine.

-13. `got` will add `response` property to error project if a request failed based on an upstream response.
+13. `got` will add `response` property to error object if a request failed based on an upstream response.
 If `got` throw an error without `response` property, it means it didn't recieve a response.

 14. How to responds with a 400 status code?